JumpBackStudios/AutomatonAdventures/README.md

 Mouse/tap controls only.
 Support for keyboard/gamepad controls will be added later.

-The basic game progression loop is playable.
+The basic game progression loop is playable, although many critical components are not yet available.

 All planned automatons are available in game and can be unlocked via area progression.
 There is no maximum level cap currently (this will change in the future).